cert-orangecyberdefense/datalake-taxii-integration/README.md

   }
  ```

-:warning: Values must be synced with the content of `docker-compose.yml` and `.env`.In particular username and password of mongo, as well as `TAXII_USER` and `TAXII_PASSWORD`.
+:warning: Values must be synced with the content of `docker-compose.yml` and `.env`.
+In particular username and password of mongo, as well as `TAXII_USER` and `TAXII_PASSWORD`.

 4. Create a file named `queries.json` and copy the content of `template_queries.json` into it, then fill the value like the following: